Internet real estate: Convenience

 Due to distance decay, personal commitments, and time constraints, many turn to the web to carry out their daily activities – online shopping, online bookings and for communication between parties.
 Using the web to put out properties for sale and purchasing properties is no exception.
 The age of technology has aided in reducing time and money within Internet real estate.
 Users may list their properties or search for them at their fingertips, reaching out to a greater number of people significantly than traditional methods.
 In contrast, the traditional methods of contacting and meeting up with a real estate agent cost more money (agent and transportation fees) and time.

 Direct communications and transactions

 One of the prime differences between traditional real estate and Internet real estate is often the middleman's absence, known as a broker or a real estate agent.
 At times, real estate agents may be present, still dealing with customers directly from the web.
 Real estate agents often profit by absorbing a certain percentage of the final sale or rent price as commission.
 There are cases where commission percentage hits a figure of 6% in America.
 Internet real estate reduces the cost of an agent and conserves time spent relaying amongst three parties.

 Human interaction

-The use of the Internet has, in turn, the reduced time between human interaction, which buyers do crave at times.
+The use of the Internet has, in turn, reduced time between human interaction, which buyers do crave at times.